Mexico–United States border: Operation Streamline

 Operation Streamline refers collectively to zero-tolerance policies implemented at the Mexico–U.S. border that seek to remove illegal immigrants through an expedited process if they have arrived with missing or fraudulent identification or have previously been convicted for an immigration crime.
 It was first implemented in Del Rio, Texas, in 2005.
 The program has since expanded to four out of the five federal judicial districts on the U.S.–Mexico border: Yuma, Arizona; Laredo, Texas; Tucson, Arizona; and Rio Grande Valley, Texas.

 Previously, immigrants apprehended at the border were either given the option to voluntarily return to their home country or they were placed in civil immigration proceedings.
 After Operation Streamline was implemented, nearly all people apprehended at the border who are suspected of having crossed illegally are subject to criminal prosecution.
 Defendants who are charged with crossing into the U.S. illegally are tried en masse to determine their guilt.
 Defense attorneys often are responsible for representing up to 40 immigrants at once.
 Around 99% of defendants in Operation Streamline proceedings plead guilty.
 The defendants are charged with a misdemeanor if convicted of crossing the border illegally for the first time and a felony if it is a repeat offense.

 In December 2009, it was decided in United States v.
 Roblero-Solis that en masse judicial proceedings like those in Operation Streamline violated Rule 11 in the Federal Rules of Criminal Procedure.
 Rule 11 states that the court must determine that a guilty plea is voluntarily made by addressing the defendant personally in court.
-The Roblero-Solis case determined that “personally” means that the judge must address the defendant in a person-to-person manner.
+The Roblero-Solis case determined that "personally" means that the judge must address the defendant in a person-to-person manner.
 Though many courts have changed their procedures to adapt to the ruling, there are still forms of en masse trials practiced at the border.

 Proponents of Operation Streamline claim that the harsher prosecution has been an important factor in deterring immigrants from crossing the border illegally.
 Apprehensions have decreased in certain sectors after 2005, which is seen as a sign of success.
 For example, the Del Rio sector saw a decline from 2005 to 2009 of 75% (from 68,510 to 17,082).
 Similarly, apprehensions declined in Yuma by 95% (from 138,438 to 6,951) from 2006 to 2009.

 Criticisms of Operation Streamline point to the program's heavy use of federal court and enforcement resources as a negative aspect.
 In addition, the prosecution of all illegal border crossings takes the focus away from prosecuting more serious crimes.
 They claim that the program's cost is too high for the effectiveness of the work it is accomplishing.
-In response to the claim that Operation Streamline is an effective deterrent, critics of the program claim that the incentives to cross the border in order to work or be with family are much stronger.
+In response to the claim that Operation Streamline is an effective deterrent, critics of the program claim that the incentives to cross the border to work or be with family are much stronger.